 In recent years, the ability to use cloud infrastructures has become more and more firmly entrenched in the minds of owners of corporate business solutions (IT solutions).
 Even if an enterprise does not rely heavily on computing in public clouds, the use of cloud solutions in one form or another is an integral part of the strategy and infrastructure development plans of most enterprises due to their availability, cost efficiency, and a sufficient level of reliability.
 For businesses that are about to embark on this journey, the following questions become relevant: “Which cloud platform will be the most cost-effective for my tasks?” and “How to plan a migration from one cloud to another?”

 In this article, we will guide you through AWS to Azure migration, and other important points for this process.
+Additionally, we will shed light on the pivotal role played by a proficient cloud migration service provider in ensuring a smooth and strategic transition and optimizing operational efficiency.

 Is AWS Better Than Azure?